lee-lindley/plsql_utilities/README.md

 and the explanation is less than helpful.
 This [post](https://blog.sqlora.com/en/using-subqueries-with-ptf-or-sql-macros/) is where I found out about the cause.

-I believe this issue has been addressed in later releases, but I do not currently have any systems higher than 19.6 to test upon.
+I have seen articles that suggest it has been addressed in some releases at least in terms of SQL macros.
+The list of supported types in DBMS_TF in 20.3 has TYPE_EDATE listed as 184, but the query is giving type 13 and calling the PTF with that CTE is returning ORA-62558 exception.
+Maybe something about SQL macros works around it, but I haven't gone there yet.

 ## to_zoned_decimal